Semigroup approach to the sign problem in quantum Monte Carlo simulations: Introduction

 Despite the fact that a general unbiased solution to the sign problem is either non-existent or elusive by its very nature\citep{troyer_computational_2005}, a lot of physically interesting models have been shown to be sign-problem-free, which is of great significance to practical numerical studies.
 For AFQMC and some related methods, a few general frameworks have been proposed to understand sign-problem-free interacting fermion systems.
-There have been approaches based on the Kramers time-reversal invariance\citep{lang_monte_1993,wu_exact_2003,wu_sufficient_2005}, the fermion bag\citep{chandrasekharan_fermion_2010,huffman_solution_2014}, the Majorana quantum Monte Carlo\citep{li_solving_2015}, the split orthogonal group\citep{wang_split_2015}, the Majorana reflection positivity\citep{wei_majorana_2016}, and the Majorana-time-reversal symmetries\citep{li_majorana-time-reversal_2016}.
-Each approach has unified a class of sign-problem-free fermion models and brought new examples of sign-problem-free QMC simulations.
+There have been approaches based on the Kramers time-reversal invariance\citep{lang_monte_1993,wu_exact_2003,wu_sufficient_2005}, the fermion bag\citep{chandrasekharan_fermion_2010,huffman_solution_2014}, the Majorana quantum Monte Carlo\citep{li_solving_2015}, the split orthogonal group\citep{wang_split_2015}, the Majorana reflection positivity\citep{wei_majorana_2016}, and the Majorana time-reversal symmetries\citep{li_majorana-time-reversal_2016}.
+Each approach has unified a class of sign-problem-free fermion models and brought additional examples of sign-problem-free QMC simulations.

-In this work, we propose an essentially new approach to construct fermion models without sign problem.
-We observe that semigroup structures arise naturally from imaginary-time evolutions, which is made explicit after introducing auxiliary fields.
+In this work, we propose an alternative approach to construct fermion models without the sign problem.
+We observe that semigroup structures arise naturally from imaginary-time evolutions; this observation is made explicit after introducing auxiliary fields.
 The semigroup is generated by multiplication of exponentials of fermionic quadratic operators.
 It is not necessarily a group, for the inverse elements of those exponentials may not appear in the calculation.
-An important particular case is when each element of the semigroup has non-negative trace, the QMC sampling weights are exactly the traces.
+An important particular case is when each element of the semigroup has non-negative trace, then the QMC sampling weights are exactly the traces.
 This fact serves as the stating point of our approach.